NASAPsyche/irondb/README.md

 2. (optional - do if step 3 does not launch) `chmod u+x dockerup.sh` - set the script to executable if it is not already so.
 3. `./iron.sh` - Builds and launches the Docker Composition
 4. Follow the prompts.
+If this is your first time, select `1`.
+If you are only testing changes that do not impact the building of the docker containers themselves, select `3`.
+This will be the most common selection.

 #### To Run with Docker-Compose Manual
 Pre-requisite - Must have docker and gulp cli installed, and docker must be running.
 See Tool section above for installation details.